adrianardnerg/notes/README.md

 # 2023-11-29
 - "Programming wisdom for today: Strive for simplicity and readability in your code.
 Remember, code is read more often than it is written.
 Make it easy for others (and your future self) to understand and maintain."

+# 2023-11-30
+- "Today's programming wisdom is to embrace simplicity and readability in your code.
+Strive for clean, concise, and well-organized solutions that are easy to understand and maintain.
+Remember, code is read far more often than it is written, so make it a joy to read for yourself and your fellow developers."